 We’re a bit late to the January healthy eating and salad hype.
 We’ve been caught up with making Fillet-O-Fishless burgers and Mini doughnuts with Passion fruit dips, we regret nothing.

 We’re all about tasty vegan food here at The Hungry Herbivores, and our salads doesn’t meant we substitute flavour for healthiness.
 Yes, you can achieve both in one meal.
 Crazy.

 So we’ve created a beautiful, easy salad you can prepare to impress or for a nutritious lunch.
 Aubergines (or Eggplants) and Chickpeas are roasted in a sweet, spiced maple marinade, which gives the salad interesting textures and a mix of cooked and raw ingredients.
 Maple syrup is obviously high in sugar, yet it is an unrefined and actually has many nutritional benefits.
 Maple syrup contains antioxidants, fights inflammation and fairly high levels of zinc, manganese, potassium and calcium.
 In moderation, this unrefined sugars can be beneficial to you.
 Using only 2 tbsp. of maple syrup is plenty to pump flavour into the salad.

 Aubergines and chickpeas lie on a bed of kale, tomatoes and almonds.
 Dark leafy greens are super high in calcium and iron as well as being great cost efficient salad bases that taste good raw.
+Your body will love you after munching down on this bed of kale.
+Check out this 26 Science-Backed Health Benefits of Kale article to see why!
 We massage our kale with olive oil and a tbsp. of the maple marinade.
 If this isn’t persuasion enough for you to dig into this delicious salad, check out how excellent tomatoes are for your insides!